-Seeds of some plants rot faster than others.
+The seeds of some plants rot faster than others.
 Likewise, Monstera Deliciosa seeds are also prone to quick decay.
-So, you must ensure that you buy healthy and fresh seeds for this plant.
+So, you must buy healthy and fresh seeds for this plant.

 Monstera seeds are hard to find for this reason.

-It is best if you buy them from a nursery instead of an online store.
-This way, you can examine them beforehand and make sure they are what you are looking for and not some sort of bird food you might get when ordering from the internet.
+Buying them from a nursery instead of an online store is best.
+This way, you can examine them beforehand and ensure they are what you are looking for, not some bird food you might get when ordering online.

 Monstera Deliciosa seeds are smaller than peas and shaped like beans.
 They have a papery texture and brown color.